 - If the case is more than one red well file, it will be $50 up to 1 full box.
 Any additional boxes will be $50.00 each.
 The standard copy fee applies, which is $1.50 per page.
 If documents are faxed, it will be $10.00 for the first page and $2.00 for each additional page per Court of Chancery Rule 3(bb).

-- Pursuant to the Amended Administrative Directive dated March 15, 2007 all briefs and memorandums shall be filed in editable Word or WordPerfect format, and the font for the entire document (including footnotes) MUST be at least 11 point.
+- Pursuant to the Amended Administrative Directive dated March 15, 2007 all briefs and memorandums shall be filed in editable Word or WordPerfect format.

 - If the brief is filed pursuant to a briefing schedule, it must be linked to the granted order and if applicable, to any briefs filed before it.